1066: A Medieval Mosaic

 With the original Bayeux Tapestry due to travel to Britain in 2020, this is a unique opportunity to see the events of 1066 and the Norman conquest of England played out in exquisite mosaic form at St Albans Cathedral THIS summer.

-For any school group learning about Saxons, Normans or Medieval history, or for students learning about art and textiles, this is the perfect exhibition to bring their complement their learning.
+For any school group learning about Saxons, Normans or Medieval history, or for students learning about art and textiles, this is the perfect exhibition to complement their learning.

 To find out more or to make a booking for your school, please contact the Education Centre on 01727 890212 or email: firstname.lastname@example.org